mattdabit/landmarks/README.md

 ### Base model comparison (Traditional ML Models)

-Earlier experiments showed me that my machine cannot train such a large model with sklearn in a reasonably time.
+Earlier experiments showed me that my machine cannot train such a large model with sklearn in a reasonable time.
 In order to be pragmatic, I reduce the number of landmarks to train on to 500.
 This meant a dataset of 31,832 images.
 This may prove to not be an issue when I move to use pytorch/tensorflow, as both packages can leverage my GPU.